Employment & Internships

-Description: Catholic Volunteer Network, a national resource center for faith-based volunteer programs based in Takoma Park, Md., is in search of a Program Coordinator to lead Catholic Volunteer Network's initiative to support and strengthen communities of women religious.
+Description: Catholic Volunteer Network, a national resource center for faith-based volunteer programs based in Takoma Park, Md., is in search of a Program Manager to lead Catholic Volunteer Network's initiative to support and strengthen communities of women religious.
 This project will encourage the on-going development of new volunteer programs sponsored by communities of women religious, foster greater collaboration among communities of women religious regarding volunteer placement sites and community living, encourage more individuals to take part in the work being done by Catholic sisters, and offer current and former volunteers the opportunity to consider a religious vocation.

 As part of Catholic Volunteer Network’s commitment to recruiting and retaining a just and representative work and volunteer force, they encourage people of color and individuals with disabilities to apply.
 Catholic Volunteer Network is an equal opportunity employer.
 It is their policy that employees and volunteers should be able to enjoy an environment free from all forms of unlawful discrimination.
 All decisions regarding recruiting, hiring, promotion, assignment, training, termination, and other terms and conditions of employment or volunteer work will be made without unlawful discrimination on the basis of race, color, national origin, sex, sexual orientation, gender identity or expression, disability, or any other factor that the law protects from employment discrimination.

 Letters of interest, CVs, or questions can be submitted to HR@MKLM.ORG